nerfstudio-project/nerfstudio/docs/tutorials/viewer/viewer_quickstart.md

    python scripts/train.py --config-name=graph_instant_ngp.yaml viewer.enable=True
    ```

-This pulls up a hosted web-viewer which is the fastest way to get started with visualizing your nerfactory training progress!
+This pulls up a hosted web-viewer which is the fastest way to get started with visualizing your nerfstudio training progress!

 ![viewer](imgs/bulldozer.png)